openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 I2C Command Encoding
 ~~~~~~~~~~~~~~~~~~~~

-The uDMA I2C controller executes I2C operations based on a set of command bytes written into its internal TX FIFO via the uDMA core.
+The uDMA I2C controller executes I2C operations based on a set of command bytes written into L2 memory.
+Users are responsible to write command sequence into L2 memory before configuring I2C to perform TX/RX operations.
+It reads these commands into its internal TX FIFO via the uDMA core.

+User must put the command in L2 memory in the correct sequence and format to implement valid I2C transactions.
+The controller automatically interprets and executes these commands upon receiving them through the uDMA interface.

 Each command triggers a specific I2C action such as generating start/stop conditions, transmitting or receiving data, or configuring the clock.

 The following table lists all supported commands and their encodings: